NFL DFS picks, lineup advice for Sunday from daily Fantasy football optimizer tool

 New users can get $50 in Pick6 credits at DraftKings when they play $5.

-One of the optimizer's top DFS value picks for Sunday is Patriots quarterback Drake Maye ($6,300 on DraftKings and $8,200 on FanDuel).
-The former first-round pick out of North Carolina had a solid season as a rookie in 2024, as he threw for 2,276 yards with 15 touchdowns and 10 interceptions, and a passer rating of 88.1.
-He also added 421 rushing yards and two rushing touchdowns on 54 attempts, showcasing his mobility and poise under pressure.
+One of the optimizer's top DFS value picks for Sunday is Colts quarterback Daniel Jones ($6,100 on DraftKings and $7,700 on FanDuel).
+The former first-round pick out of Duke signed with the Indianapolis Colts in 2025 after a challenging 2024 season with the New York Giants.
+In 2024, he played in ten games and threw for 2,070 yards with eight touchdowns and seven interceptions, completing 63.3% of his passes with a 79.4 passer rating.

-In 2025, Maye has taken a big leap forward, throwing for 1,522 yards with 10 touchdowns and just two interceptions while completing over 73% of his throws.
-His improved accuracy and decision-making have helped the Patriots' offense become more efficient and balanced.
-Maye has shown impressive command of the playbook and confidence in the pocket, cutting down on turnovers while still attacking downfield.
+Jones beat out Anthony Richardson for the Colts' starting job, and has gotten off to an outstanding start to the 2025 season.
+He's thrown for 1,790 passing yards, ten touchdowns, and just three interceptions through seven games, with a passer rating above 105 and 83 yards and four scores on the ground.
+Jones is averaging roughly 255 passing yards per game this season and has elevated the Colts' offense into one of the more efficient units in the AFC.
 See who else to pick here.

-The optimizer's NFL DFS strategy also includes rostering Cowboys running back Javonte Williams ($6,700 on DraftKings and $7,500 on FanDuel).
-The former second-round pick out of North Carolina signed with the Cowboys this past offseason after spending the first four years of his career with the Denver Broncos.
-Williams battled multiple injuries during his career in Denver, but still managed to rush for 2,394 yards and 11 touchdowns and catch 158 passes for 966 yards and five scores in 54 games.
+The optimizer's NFL DFS strategy also includes rostering Broncos wide receiver Courtland Sutton ($6,200 on DraftKings and $7,700 on FanDuel).
+The former second-round pick out of SMU had a strong 2024 campaign with the Broncos, catching 81 passes for 1,081 yards and eight touchdowns while averaging 13.3 yards per reception.
+Entering the 2025 season, he's off to another solid start.

 New users can also check out the latest FanDuel promo code and get $300 in bonus bets instantly at FanDuel if your $5 bet wins.